|Jimi Hendrix Trivia

 Jimi appears in the cover photograph of Frank Zappa's album "We're Only In It For The Money"

 Marc Bolan and T-Rex were on the same bill as the Jimi Hendrix Experience at the Woburn Festival, England 1968.

 Ron Wood Of The Rolling Stones was entering Ronnie Scott's club on evening of September 16, 1970 when he passed Jimi who was leaving.
 He turned and said, "Hey Jimi, you didn't day hello" because Jimi didn't acknowledge him.

-Woodstock Promoter Michael Lang says Jimi was paid for and supposed to perform two sets at Woodstock.
-The first one accoustic, to open the festival, but he never showed up for it.
+Woodstock Promoter Michael Lang says Jimi was paid for and supposed to perform two sets at Woodstock, which included an accoustic set to open the festival, but he never showed up for it.